 My brother took a couple fish in – returns from the pet store he works at – and his cat, Beau, watches them quite often, and even used to sleep next to their tanks at night!

-If you’re currently using a bird feeder in your garden as a form of entertainment for your cat, do make sure you have your feeders in a place that makes it easy for kitty to spot the birds.
+If you’re currently using a bird feeder in your garden as a form of entertainment for your cat, do make sure to keep the feeder well stocked with bird food and that you have your feeders in a place where kitty can easily spot the birds.
 If not, those feeders need to be relocated.

-9. Play some videos for cats on your TV with the sound up.
+13. Leave your TV on playing videos for cats with the sound up.

 If you’re having a hard time getting birds to feed in your area, can’t place a bird feeder near or on your window, or just plain need something for kitty to do at night when birds aren’t out feeding, try some cat videos to keep kitty entertained.